WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Weekly-Meetings.md

 * Meeting planning
 * Tools

+KW: You're thinking really beautifully about all these points.
+Great chat about inclusion vs openness for delivering the project.

 #### What would you like to work on next week?

 * Funding proposal
 * October newsletter
 * Finishing issues list
 * OLS

+KW: Excellent work as always - thank you :pray:

 ### Date: 22 October 2020